Skip to main content

 What Is Transloading in Mexico Cross-Border Shipping?

-Transloading is the process of transferring freight from one trailer to another during a border crossing.
-It is sometimes referred to as "cross-docking" as well.
+A simple definition of transloading is the process of transferring freight from one trailer to another during a border crossing.
+This is sometimes also referred to as "cross-docking."

-It will typically involve four unique providers: a Mexico-based carrier, a crossing carrier (aka drayage or border carrier), a transload facility, and a U.S.-based carrier.
+For cross-border Mexico freight, transloading will typically involve four unique providers: a Mexico-based carrier, a crossing carrier (aka drayage or border carrier), a transload facility and a U.S.-based carrier.

-To make it simple, many shippers work with an experienced 3PL to coordinate and manage the entire process, allowing the shipper to only work with one provider.
+To make it simple, many shippers work with an experienced 3PL to coordinate all of these different providers and manage the entire process, allowing the shipper the simplicity of a single point of contact.

 Step-by-Step Overview of the Transload Process: